jacobello/JetsProject/README.md

 ## Lessons Learned:

 In this project, I have the opportunity to implement interfaces in building an application.
-In addition, I put into practice one of the critical features of object-oriented programming - encapsulation.
+In addition, I put into practice one of the critical features of object-oriented programming - `encapsulation`.